NVB9ALT/Realism-pack./README.md

 - Lockheed F-117.
 Does not have working stealth.
 - F-14A Tomcat.
 Not the same as the F-14B.
 Has a much more realistic physics model.

+  *Spoilers arming*
+  This allows you to "arm" the spoilers so they automatically deploy on touchdown.
+The key for this is Shift.

 Some of these features were originally standalone addons by AriakimTaiyo; these have been marked with an asterisk (*).

 What the Realism Pack adds: